syncfusion-content/blazor-docs/blazor/in-place-editor/how-to/custom-animation.md

+---
+layout: post
+title: How to Custom Animation in Blazor In Place Editor  Component | Syncfusion
+description: Checkout and learn about Custom Animation in Blazor In Place Editor  component of Syncfusion, and more details.
+platform: Blazor
+control: In Place Editor
+documentation: ug
+---

 # Set custom animation for popup mode

 In popup mode, the In-place Editor is rendered with the Blazor `Tooltip` component.
 You can use the tooltip properties and events to customize the popup by configuring properties using the `InPlaceEditorPopupSettings` tag.